 For as long as I can remember, I have been very fascinated by the Yoruba legend.
-The legend of Sango and his wives has always been my favorite.
+The legend of Sango and his wives has always been my favourite.
 I have dreams of completing a modern tale based on this legend.
 Sort of like what Marvel has done with Thor.

 I mean, if you think about it, Thor is actually the Caucasian Sango.
-They both share similar traits; Sango has his oxê, which is a double edged axe, while Thor has his hammer.
+They both share similar traits; Sango has his oxê, which is a double-edged axe, while Thor has his hammer.
 They are both the gods of thunder… It’s only right we have our own modern twist of this legend.

 You can imagine my excitement when I stumbled across some stunning images by Atlanta-based photographer and Noire 3000 Studios CEO, James C. Lewis depicting the African (Yoruba) gods and goddesses.
 I’ll share a few of them here (with his permission).

-But first, let me tell you the story of the legend of Sango and his wives; and don’t worry, this is unlike the the story of The Legends of Knights of Kajuru – which you should read, by the way.
+But first, let me tell you the story of the legend of Sango and his wives; and don’t worry, this is unlike the story of The Legends of Knights of Kajuru – which you should read, by the way.

 PS: There are differing accounts about this Legend.
-I suspect that this may be partly attributed to oral story telling....
+I suspect that this may be partly attributed to oral storytelling....
 If you think about it, Thor is actually the Caucasian Sango.
 Click To Tweet

 The Legend of Sango & his Wives